 Why is streamlining important in swimming?

 A streamlined body reduces drag and saves energy.
-It helps you swim faster, glide farther from each push-off, and maintain better efficiency in every stroke.
+It helps you swim faster, glide farther from each push-off, and maintain better efficiency across every stroke.
+In open water, good streamline also conserves energy over longer distances.

 What are the three main types of drag in swimming?

-Form drag (caused by body shape), friction drag (caused by water flowing over the skin), and wave drag (caused by surface waves you generate while swimming).
-Reducing each one makes you faster.
+Form drag (caused by body shape and position), friction drag (caused by water flowing over the skin), and wave drag (caused by the surface waves you generate while swimming).
+Wave drag is the largest factor and the one most directly improved by better streamline technique.

 How can I reduce drag when swimming?